epics-summer-school/epics-school-docs/project2.md

 ### Ophyd + Bluesky

-Create an Ophyd device for the laser, motor record and areadetector camera.
+Create an Ophyd device for the teslameter, motor axis, and power supply. every device must contain the proper variables and set of information required to prepare the following Bluesky experiment.

+#### Bluesky experiment

+* **initialization**
+  * set home position for motor axis
+  * zero-reset for sensor probe

+* **measurement 1**
+  * set a current for the power supply
+  * scan procedure for measure acquisition at different axis positions

+* **measurement 2**
+  * set a motor position for the probe
+  * scan procedure for measure acquisition at different power supply's current sepoints

 ## Final Presentation